jgoilenberg/jgoilenberg.github.com/_posts/2012-04-10-getting-started.markdown

 <input class="ch-btn ch-btn-small" type="button" id="show-my-info" value="Show my information" />
 <p><pre id="me">info</pre></p>

-## What's next?
+## What's next? {#whats-next}

 Now you know what are our REST APIs, and you know how to obtain an access token and use it to access different resources.
-Probably the next step should be [creating your own application](creating-your-own-application.html) or you can also check [what can you do with the APIs](what-can-you-do-with-apis.html).
+Probably the next step should be [creating your own application](/creating-your-own-application) or you can also check [what can you do with the APIs](/guides).

 <script>
     $(document).ready(function() {